Some of our most frequently asked questions…..

 Drones can provide some stunning images, but they should not be used within 50m of a person, vehicle, building or structure, or overhead groups of people at any height.
 Read the simple guidance HERE

-For all commercial photography and filming of the K&ESR, please contact us
+For all commercial photography and filming of the K&ESR, take a look at our Film Location services

 Can I come into the station if I don’t want to travel?